nodetiles/nodetiles-core/README.md

 Local Development
 -----------------

-For local development, you need to install node-canvas manually and from the normal source (NOT node-canvas-heroku): npm install` node-canvas`.
+For local development, you need to install node-canvas manually and from the normal source (NOT node-canvas-heroku): `npm install canvas`.
 Then just run `node app.js`.

 Shapefiles
 ----------